 - "Cities all over Europe will only buy electric buses from 2025 onwards and I am very sure of this.
 Urban transport will be electric we are on the brink of radical change".
-Joachim Drees, CEO of MAN Truck & Busxxxv - "The future of inner-city transport will be electric-no doubt about it."
-Rodrigo Chaves, Traton (formerly Volkswagen Truck & Bus)xxxvi - "Electric drive is no longer a niche, it's a major player", said Gustav Tuschen the Head of Development at Daimler Busesxxxvii. - Ulf Magnusson, senior vice president of Volvo's Bus Corporation believes "electric bus systems are the future of urban public transport, as environmentally clean and comfortable as a tram or light rail, but at a fraction of the overall cost."xxxviii
+Joachim Drees, CEO of MAN Truck & Bus^{xxxx} - "The future of inner-city transport will be electric-no doubt about it."
+Rodrigo Chaves, Traton (formerly Volkswagen Truck & Bus)xxxvi - Ulf Magnusson, senior vice president of Volvo's Bus Corporation believes "electric bus systems are the future of urban public transport, as environmentally clean and comfortable as a tram or light rail, but at a fraction of the overall cost." xxxxviii